sjbennett123/gloryforthefist/content/rules/formal_magic.md

 **Batch**: A group of formal magic castings of the same school of magic are lumped together into a single “Batch” so long as there is a gap no longer than 60 seconds between each casting attempted.
 If more than 60 seconds elapses between formal magic castings within a batch, then the batch is finished.
 The formal magic Glyph of Protection can only be the first formal magic in a batch.

-If the caster has cast other formal magic within the same batch, all formal magic attempted by that caster within that batch will count in the same game day – the game day in which the batch is begun.
+If the caster has cast other formal magic within the same batch, all formal magic attempted by that caster within that batch will count in the same game day—the game day in which the batch is begun.

 **Circle**: This term refers to the representation used for the formal magic casting.

 **Extended Circle of Power**: A circle created by the Create Protective Circle or Create Extended Circle of Power formal magic.

-**Components**: This term refers to the Formal Magic Components being used for this formal magic casting.
+**Components**: This term refers to the Formal Magic components being used for this formal magic casting.
 Components come in various “flavors”: Power (P), Creation (C), Elemental (E), Time (T), Void (V), Destruction (D), and Spirit (S).
-Each component has a value of 1, 2 or 4.
+Each component has a value of 1, 2, or 4.
 Formal Magic costs are listed with the total value of each type of needed component.

 For example, P5 means any combination of Power components totaling a value of 5.
 One spell, Greater Extension, specifically requires a Power component of value 2 or 4 in addition to other components.
 Components expire no longer than 2 years after the issue date.
-If there is no printed expiration date then the expiration date is assumed to be one year.
+If there is no printed expiration date, the expiration date is assumed to be one year.

 **Scroll**: This is the Formal Magic Scroll being used for this casting.